-The ACS Acts provide that, on appointment, a manager becomes responsible for (i) managing the asset covered securities business of the relevant Institution, or such of those activities as are specified in the manager's notice of appointment and (ii) performing the functions, and exercising the powers, of the relevant Institution insofar as they relate to those activities.
+The ACS Acts provide that, on appointment, a manager becomes responsible for (i) managing the asset covered securities business of the relevant Institution, or such of those activities as are specified in the manager's notice of appointment; (ii) performing the functions, and exercising the powers, of the relevant Institution insofar as they relate to those activities; (iii) for the initiation of proceedings in order to bring assets back into the cover pool of the Institution, and (iv) for the transfer of the remaining assets to the insolvency estate of the Institution which issued the Mortgage Covered Securities after all liabilities in relation to those securities have been discharged.

 The ACS Acts provide that the manager is required to assume control of the assets of the Institution that relate to the Institution's asset covered securities business activities, or such of those assets that relate to the asset covered securities business activities specified in the manager's notice of appointment.
 The manager is required to carry on that business in such manner as appears to the manager to be in the commercial interest of the holders of Mortgage Covered Securities issued by the relevant Institution and of persons with whom the Institution has entered into cover assets hedge contracts, subject to and in accordance with any directions of the Central Bank.
+The manager is also required to verify the continuous and sound management of the Institution's covered bond programme during the period of the manager's appointment.